OBOAcademy/obook/docs/tutorial/dosdp-odk.md

 ## Video

-This is a very unprofessional [video](https://www.youtube.com/watch?v=8rAgSN9wwxk) recorded as part of one of our trainings.
+This is a very unprofessional video below recorded as part of one of our trainings.
 It walks you through this tutorial here, with some additional examples being given and a bit of Q&A.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/8rAgSN9wwxk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Glossary